CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 Boundary Conditions
 *******************

-Much of the infrastructure used in CICE, including the boundary routines, is adopted from POP.
-The boundary routines perform boundary communications between blocks in CICE whether those blocks are not the same or different MPI tasks.
+The boundary routines perform boundary communications between blocks in CICE whether those blocks are on the same or different MPI tasks.
 Neighbor data is communicated between blocks via the ice_HaloUpdate method.
 The HaloUpdate also computes values on the halo at the edge of the grid.